 Gregory Dunham Biography

-Dunham has won many awards including the Rockport Art Association’s Silver Medal.
-He has participated in national group and juried exhibitions since 1972 and has shown in such places as, The American Watercolor Society, The National Academy of Design, The Art Institute of Boston, University of New Hampshire, Butler Institute of American Art, Penobscot Marine Museum, The University of Maine’s Hutchinson Center and the Center for Maine Contemporary Art.
-His professional affiliations have included: the Rockport Art Association, 1972-present; Guild of Boston Artists; and the New England Watercolor Society.
-In 2022, his work was featured in an exhibition at the Penobscot Marine Museum in Searsport, and two of his watercolors will be included in the upcoming book, The Art of Penobscot Bay, by Carl and David Little to be published in the fall of 2023.
+Dunham has won many awards, including the Rockport Art Association’s Silver Medal.
+He has participated in national group and juried exhibitions since 1972, and has shown in such places as The American Watercolor Society, The National Academy of Design, The Art Institute of Boston, University of New Hampshire, Butler Institute of American Art, Penobscot Marine Museum, The University of Maine’s Hutchinson Center, and the Center for Maine Contemporary Art.
+His professional affiliations have included: the Rockport Art Association, 1972–present; Guild of Boston Artists; and the New England Watercolor Society.
+In 2022, Dunham’s work was featured in an exhibition at the Penobscot Marine Museum in Searsport, Maine, and two of his watercolors will be included in the upcoming book The Art of Penobscot Bay by Carl and David Little.

-He was a founding member of two cooperative galleries in Massachusetts before moving to Maine, where he and his wife founded the McGrath Dunham Gallery which operated for 19 years and represented over fifty artists.
-In 2006 he decided to close the gallery and work on his art full time.
+Dunham was a founding member of two cooperative galleries in Massachusetts before moving to Maine, where he and his wife founded the McGrath Dunham Gallery, which operated for nineteen years and represented over fifty artists.
+In 2006, Dunham decided to close the gallery to focus on his art full time.
 Dunham has served on the board of governors at the Rockport Art Association, is a past president of the Rocky Neck Art Colony in Gloucester, MA, and was a founding member and co-chair of the Castine Arts Association.
-He is currently represented by Courthouse Gallery, Ellsworth, ME and Patricia Hutton Galleries, Doylestown, PA.
+He is currently represented by Courthouse Gallery, Ellsworth, ME, and Patricia Hutton Galleries, Doylestown, PA.